 Why is Friday 13th unlucky?
 Because King Philip IV of France strong-armed Pope Clement V into helping him launch a secret attack on the Knights Templar at dawn on Friday, 13 October 1307, leading to their persecution and destruction, which brought down a curse upon the 300-year-old ruling House of Capet.
 The curse and scandal were so huge that this day is STILL feared more than 700 years after the events occurred.

-Why did King Philip, who was know as Philip the Fair because he was handsome, have such a bug up his butt regarding the Templars?
+Why did King Philip, who was know as Philip the Fair because he was so handsome, have such a bug up his butt regarding the Templars?
 Money, naturally.
-The king was “deeply in debt to the Templars from his war with the English” and he didn’t want to pay it back when he could kill all the knights of the order, erase his debt, AND steal all the money they had left (of which there was plethora).
-So he used the rumors regarding the Templar’s secret initiation to accuse them of Devil worship and murder them.
+The king was “deeply in debt to the Templars from his war with the English” and he didn’t want to pay it back.
+The easiest way to default on the loan was to kill all the knights of the order.
+Not only would that erase his debt, it would allow him to steal the huge amount of money the Templar’s had in their treasury.
+(This was a pattern for Philip.
 The year before the king had expelled the Jews from France because he owed them a lot of money, too.
-Philip the Fair was really quite the asshat.
+Philip the Fair was really quite the asshat.)
+Philip used the rumors regarding the Templar’s secret initiation into the order to accuse them of Devil worship and murder them.

 In September 2001, a document known as the “Chinon Parchment” dated 17–20 August 1308 was discovered in the Vatican Secret Archives by Barbara Frale, apparently after having been filed in the wrong place in 1628.
 It is a record of the trial of the Templars and shows that Clement absolved the Templars of all heresies in 1308 before formally disbanding the order in 1312, as did another Chinon Parchment dated 20 August 1308 addressed to Philip IV of France, also mentioning that all Templars that had confessed to heresy were “restored to the Sacraments and to the unity of the Church” … The current position of the Roman Catholic Church is that the medieval persecution of the Knights Templar was unjust, that nothing was inherently wrong with the order or its rule, and that Pope Clement was pressed into his actions by the magnitude of the public scandal and by the dominating influence of King Philip IV, who was Clement’s relative.